 (Cowboy factories, which don’t tend to test, and don’t keep up to date with standards, probably won’t be up to speed on such changes.)
 New tests proposed by WG8 – which includes tech experts from Shimano, SRAM, Trek, Accell Group, and Mavic – will include the effect of temperature on composite rims, which have to withstand burst pressure from the tyres when heated through braking (or being left in a car in the sunshine).

 There will also be composite-specific tests for steerer tubes and composite saddle rails.
-WG8 will make its recommendations in a Technical Report due out soon, and this will eventually become part of the ISO standard for bicycles.
+WG8 will make its recommendations in a Technical Report, and this will eventually become part of the ISO standard for bicycles.
 Currently, all factories should already be testing to the imperfect ISO 4210 as a minimum.
 There should also be a paper-trail so that third-parties can see which factories are doing the right tests.
 Factories making fakes or open-mold frames have little official incentive to carry out proper testing.

 Some merchants on Alibaba carry certificates of the standards and testing they are supposed to have carried out.
 Dig down and these certificates are often many years out of date, not the actual standards required and, anyway, even if all the details appear correct they could be bogus – if a factory is in the business of faking frames it could very well fake its test certificates, too.